nitawa-hl/HL-hatlike-tracker/README.md

   This works during replays as well.
 * If you click on the hat icon, it shows which slots would cause a hatlike play.
 * While playing, an air horn sounds if a player makes a hatlike move.
+* The extension also draws a small hat under each hatlike slot.

 ## How do I use it?

 [Install as an unpacked chrome extension](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/).

+## Credits

+Thanks to nitawa for [implementing most of this](https://discord.com/channels/140016142600241152/712422871044980848/837774900169015428)!

+Thanks to the hyphen-ated group for running [hanab.live](https://hanab.live) and the running the hanabi competitions.